cdornsife/dashf/README.md

 [![Build Status](https://travis-ci.org/cdornsife/dashf.svg?branch=master)](https://travis-ci.org/cdornsife/dashf)

 Unmarshall A file, STDIN or a URL into a golang struct.
+The supported formats are JSON and YAML.

 ## What is DashF?